 Through my continuous learning, I’m aspiring to develop my practice as holistically as possible, inspired by the etymology of the word "healing", "to make whole".
 In that respect, our connection or disconnection to the natural world features strongly in what I do.

 I worked with people from all walks of life at Waterloo Community Counselling, students from London South Bank University, asylum seekers and French-speaking migrants at the Multi-Ethnic Counselling Service.

 Currently, I work in private practice and as an associate counsellor for the Wilderness Foundation.

-Through the years, I've helped my clients deal with issues such as anxiety, depression, creativity, life transitions, bereavement and low self-esteem, among other things.
+I've helped my clients deal with issues such as anxiety, depression, creativity, life transitions, bereavement and low self-esteem, among other things.

 As a nature and forest therapy guide, I lead public and private forest therapy experiences.
 I particularly enjoy the group and reciprocity elements of this practice, which stand apart in an increasingly individualistic society.

 I'm a member of the BACP and of the Association of Nature and Forest Therapy and I abide by their code of ethics.